Utila Bay Islands, Honduras Travel Guide

 A variety of traditional dishes feature an experience of local flavors, often hearty and satisfying.

-Quench your thirst with tropical juices or local brews and spirits.
+Quench your thirst with tropical juices or local beers and spirits.

 Utila has a range of dining experiences, from high-end seafood to casual local joints.

-Upscale resort restaurants focus on fresh, well-prepared seafood and international wines.
+Upscale eateries in the resort focus on fresh, well-prepared seafood and international wines.

 Several options along the central avenue mix local Honduran, Caribbean, and international dishes.